ask Susie about

 fine dining • cocktail bars • museums • monuments • chef restaurant • gourmet • upscale restaurants

 What do you do and why do you do it?

 I am a commercial helicopter pilot.
 I do it because it's one of the most amazing things I have ever done.
-I hope to one day use my skills to help with animal conservation in Africa and Asia.
+I also use my skills to help with animal conservation in Africa and Asia.

 You’re broken hearted - what tracks does your heartbreak playlist consist of?

-Sunday Afternoon by Rachael Yamagata, Glory Box by Portishead, Special by Garbage, Shake It Out by Florence + the Machine, Dancing On My Own by Robyn, Put Your Arms Around Me by Texas, Hurt (the Johnny Cash version)
+Sunday Afternoon by Rachael Yamagata, Glory Box by Portishead, Special by Garbage, Shake It Out by Florence + the Machine, Dancing On My Own by Robyn, Put Your Arms Around Me by Texas, Hurt (the Johnny Cash version), Lyin' by Bishop Briggs

 What are the best TV shows of all time?